Former Head Coach 25 Years 1973-97

-Owns the best career stroke average in school history with a 74.60 average ...
+Finished her career with the lowest career stroke average in school history with a 74.60 average; currently ranks second ...
 Had 16 career top-five finishes, along with 23 in the top 10 ...
 Named the 2010 Big Ten Women's Golfer of the Year ...
 Three-time first-team All-Big Ten selection ...
-Her 73.85 average in 2009-10 was the lowest season average in program history ...
+Her 73.85 average in 2009-10 was the lowest season average in program history (currently ranks fourth) ...
 Won two career tournaments (2007 Mary Fossum Invitational, 2010 Lady Buckeye Invitational) ...
-Is the only Spartan to shoot two rounds of 68, which is tied for the lowest single-round score in program history ...
-Owns the lowest 36-hole tournament score (140) and ranks second for 54-holes (212) and 72-holes (286) at MSU ...
+Shot two rounds of 68, which is tied for the third-lowest single-round score in program history ...
+Owns the lowest 36-hole tournament score (140) and ranks fifth for 54 holes (212) and second for 72 holes (286) at MSU ...
 Qualified for the 2010 U.S. Women's Open and participated in the 2010 World University Golf Championships.

 2009-10 - Senior